 Diku Rogers, an English teacher at Peddie and a 2012 graduate of Peddie, will serve as the school's Interim Director of Diversity, Equity and Inclusion in an interim capacity this year.
 Rogers begins her new responsibilities immediately.
 She has done diversity work as an undergraduate at Middlebury, at the TEAK fellowship in New York and has been an active supporter of student affinity groups in her faculty role at Peddie.
 Rogers and Institutional Researcher Dr. Kari Hart participated in SEED training this summer in preparation for DEI work with faculty this fall.

-Greg Groves joins the admission office as the Director of Multicultural Affairs/Associate Director of Admission.
+Greg Groves joins the admission office as the Director of Multicultural Recruitment/Associate Director of Admission.
 Groves most recently served as the Dean of Equity and Social Justice at Christina Seix Academy in Trenton, where he was also the high school placement counselor.
 He is a graduate of Princeton University and holds a master’s degree from University of Pennsylvania.
-Read Head of School Peter Quinn's announcement to the Peddie community.

 Goals for 2020-2021 Academic Year